During the physical exam, your doctor is likely to:

 If your doctor suspects an infection, gout or pseudogout, you're likely to have blood tests and sometimes arthrocentesis, a procedure in which a small amount of fluid is removed from within your knee joint with a needle and sent to a laboratory for analysis.

-- Acupuncture for pain.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/acupuncture/acupuncture-for-pain.htm.
+- Glucosamine and chondroitin for osteoarthritis.
+National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/glucosaminechondroitin.
 Accessed Jan.
-24, 2013.
+25, 2016.